DanJbk/closedformeddiff/README.md

 ```

 ## Usage
 follow the examples at the examples folder.

+## Performance
+If sampling takes too long reduce the number of samples in the dataset (batch size), the number they used in the paper is around 500, the number of steps and M can also be reduces.

 ### parameters:
 * z_0: Inital distribution.